20 Long-Term Celebrity Couples You Totally Forgot Are Still Together

 It can be tough to believe that Carrie Bradshaw and Ferris Bueller are still together, but it's the truth.
 Sarah Jessica Parker and Matthew Broderick have been married for more than 20 years, having exchanged vows in May 1997.
 They first met in November 1991 at Naked Angels Theater Company, but it wasn't until February 1992 that Broderick asked Parker out on a date.

 "I know it sounds nuts, but we have lives that allow us to be away and come back together," Parker told the Girlboss Radio podcast in 2018 of their marriage.
 "His work life takes him here, and mine takes me there.
 In some ways, I think that that's been enormously beneficial because we have so much to share in a way."
-They've also shared the stage together—with plans to do so again, in 2020's Plaza Suite—and welcomed three children: son James (born in 2002) and twin daughters Marion and Tabitha (both in 2009 via surrogacy).
-And for more romances that may have slipped from memory, here are 30 Celebrity Couples from the '90s You've Totally Forgotten About.
+The couple has three children: son James (born in 2002) and twin daughters Marion and Tabitha (both in 2009 via surrogacy).